How do I create flared stairs and stairs with curved treads?

-- Click on the staircase to select it, then click the Open Object edit button.
+Click on the staircase to select it, then click the Open Object edit button.

-- It's generally best to have these structural aspects of the stairs finalized before making them flared.
+It's generally best to have these structural aspects of the stairs finalized before making them flared.

-- With the staircase selected, notice the edit handles that display.
+With the staircase selected, notice the edit handles that display.

-- A handle on each edge allows you to resize it.
+The Sizing handles on each edge allows you to resize it.

-- The Move handle at the center lets you relocate it.
+The Move handle at the center lets you relocate it.

-- With the staircase still selected, click the Flare/Curve Stairs edit button.
+With the staircase still selected, click the Flare/Curve Stairs edit button.

-- Notice the new set of edit handles that now display on the staircase.
+Notice the new set of edit handles that now display on the staircase.

 To create a flare with specific measurements

 If you would like to create a flare with a specific chord and radius, first draw the desired arc using the CAD drawing tools for use as a reference.
-While it isn't possible to specify a staircase with this exact information, you can model it closely and display an annotation with the desired measurements.
+While it isn't possible to specify a staircase with this exact information, you can model it closely and display an annotation with the desired measurements